NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 Write a program that prints all numbers between 1,000 and 10,000 that are devisible by 6 but not 12.

+To solve this problem, I used the range () function and identified the list of numbers I wanted to generate

 Reference:
 www.pythoncentral.io/pythons-range-function-explained/